|

 Race 1

-- Graham & Zoë were hot off the blocks taking the inside line off the
+- Graham & Zoë were hot off blocks taking inside line off

 start.
-However the lead didn’t last long as the fleet caught a gust from
+However lead didn’t last long as fleet caught a gust from

-behind and piled up in the Doldrums.
+behind and piled up in Doldrums.
 Dave Peacock & Trisha Wood found

-the best wind near the bank and took the lead.
+best wind near bank and took lead.
 Steve & Jack Louden

-looked good for a moment as the wind filled in the middle of the river
+looked good for a moment as wind filled in middle of river

 but Graham & Zoë sniddled through on a lucky gust to emerge first out of

-the Doldrums.
-They held their lead for the remaining 2 laps.
+Doldrums. y held ir lead for remaining 2 laps.

 Race 2

-- Graham & Zoë were again hot off the blocks, however Chris Day & Sophie
+- Graham & Zoë were again hot off blocks, however Chris Day & Sophie

-Richards made a bid for the lead in the Doldrums with their private
+Richards made a bid for lead in Doldrums with ir private

 Zephyr.
-But it was Dave & Trisha again taking the inside line who came
+But it was Dave & Trisha again taking inside line who came

-out of the Doldrums first.
-The leaders battled for the next lap until
+out of Doldrums first. leaders battled for next lap until

-the second encounter with the Doldrums where Dave & Trisha found a hole
+second encounter with Doldrums where Dave & Trisha found a hole

-letting Graham & Zoë through to take the race.
+letting Graham & Zoë through to take race.

 Race 3

-- Chris & Sophie made the best start pushing Dave & Trisha over the
+- Chris & Sophie made best start pushing Dave & Trisha over

-line.
-The leading pack including Graham & Zoë and David & Liam Borrett
+line. leading pack including Graham & Zoë and David & Liam Borrett

-jostled on the long run up river.
+jostled on long run up river.
 Graham & Zoë pulled through during a

-luffing match at the leeward mark.
+luffing match at leeward mark.
 Gerald & Nicholas Copsey worked hard

 Vintage & 4 Plank